taivu1998/GANime/README.md

 ## Demo

-This section displays some outputs of the program, with input images (left), ground truth images (middle), and generated images (right).
+This section displays some outputs of the program.
+Each example contains an input image (left), a ground truth image (middle), and a generated image (right).

 ![output1](https://user-images.githubusercontent.com/46636857/77137430-806a8e80-6aa0-11ea-8cd8-56d17de21835.png) ![output2](https://user-images.githubusercontent.com/46636857/77137442-92e4c800-6aa0-11ea-8fb3-133146c1b32a.png)